-From Prague we rode the Metro B line from Florence Metro station at the city bus terminal bus station to Zličín, the southwest terminus of the Metro.
+From Prague, we rode the Metro B line from Florence Metro station at the city bus station to Zličín, the southwest terminus of Metro B line.
 The Metro took about 20 minutes.
 Zličín Metro station exits into a bus station parking lot for travel to many destinations.
 Metro tickets cost 24 CZK ($1.08 USD) for 30 minutes of travel or 32 CZK ($1.44 USD) for up to 90 minutes of travel, including transfers for trams and buses in Prague.

 Student Agency/RegioJet is the bus company we used for 100 CZK ($4.48 USD) one way tickets from Zličín to Pilsen CAN bus station.